Biden Tax Plan Calculator

 Result: Current law $148,484 vs proposal $153,004

-At this income level, the current-law side uses the 2026 brackets and the 15% long-term capital-gains rate, while the proposal pushes ordinary income above the status threshold to 39.6% and raises NIIT on investment income above the proposal threshold.
+At this income level, the baseline side uses the 2026 brackets and the 15% long-term capital-gains rate, while the proposal pushes ordinary income above the status threshold to 39.6% and raises NIIT on investment income above the proposal threshold.
 The gap is driven mostly by the ordinary-income portion.

 Tips & Best Practices